-Human Machine Interface (HMI) has not evolved to fit the real-world of the 21st century.
-It’s made sense for decades, as technology waits for a demand from a person before responding then guides them to push buttons for activation.
+Human Machine Interface (HMI) has not evolved to fit the real world of the 21st century.
+It’s made sense for decades, as technology waits for demand from a person before responding then guides them to push buttons for activation.
 When this was first introduced in the early 1970s, it made sense.

-Most all interaction between worker and computer were at a desk with the person right before it.
+Most all interactions between workers and computers were at a desk with the person right before it.
 That’s not how the modern user interacts with technology.

 HMI Must Evolve (With Help)

 Technology now goes with us everywhere.
 It’s 100% portable, yet the HMI hasn’t changed.
 What’s happening now and what will happen in the next year is more of a focus on intelligent user interface design (IUI).
 Technology no longer needs to be in the “box.”